ste-sangiovanni/PPPA_Thesis_Seminar/README.md

 # Thesis Seminar Series: Research Design and Methods

-**Master's Degree in Philosophy, Politics, and Public Administration (PPPA)**
+**Master's Degree in Politics, Philosophy and Public Affairs (PPPA)**
-Seminar Series Organized by the PPPA Program
+Seminar Series Organized by the course [Politics, Philosophy and Public Affairs](https://www.unimi.it/it/corsi/laurea-magistrale/politics-philosophy-and-public-affairs-pppa), University of Milan

 ---